Oil stains remain after washing because detergents often can’t fully break down or lift the oil without proper pretreatment or washing techniques.

 Key Takeaways: Why Do My Clothes Have Oil Stains After Washing?

-➤ Overloading washer reduces cleaning efficiency and stain removal.
+➤ Overloading the washer reduces cleaning efficiency and stain removal.

 ➤ Insufficient pre-treatment leaves oil stains intact post-wash.